WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 1. Go to Advanced > Databases from the left-hand navigation menu.

 1. Under the section ‘Create New Database,’ provide a name for your new database, then click on Create Database.
-In my example, I’ve named the database ‘mybhsite_home_for_new_database.’
+In this example, we’ve named the database ‘mybhsite_home_for_new_database.’

 creating new database